chingu-voyages/v25-bears-team-06/README.md

 MONGODB_NAME = <db_name>
 ```

-### Setting up a MongoDB Atlas Account
+#### Setting up a MongoDB Atlas Account

 Instructions on how to create a MongoDB Atlas account and how to obtain the MONGO_CONNECTION_STRING mentioned above can be found at the link below.

 [MongoDB and Mongoose (with pictures!)](/mongo-mongoose-info.md)

-### Google Books API\*\*

-Note: When running client and server concurrently from the root directory, you will need to have these `.env` variables inside the root folder as well.

 ### Client Variables

 #### Google Books API

+Note: When running client and server concurrently from the root directory, you will need to have these `.env` variables inside the root folder as well.

 You will need a Google account and register your application with the Google API Console.
 `https://developers.google.com/books/docs/v1/getting_started`